optio50/Shelly-HT-G3-MQTT/README.md

 `cd Shelly-HT-G3-MQTT`
 `chmod +x HT-Chart.py`
 `chmod +x HT-MQTT.py`
-Rename the csv file to start you own (I have included mine so you can test the chart tool)
+Rename the csv file to start your own (I have included mine so you can test the chart tool)
 `mv HT-sensor-log.csv HT-sensor-log-old.csv`
 `./HT-MQTT.py` to start viewing and recording data.
 You can run the script from the terminal or a cron job / startup routine.